 5. Ranganatha Temple

-Another significant temple after driving down from Chintamani cave.
-Pooja is done here and it closes by 12pm.
-It is white washed temple.
-There is a Ranganathar shrine.
-And a huge temple car in front of the temple.
-By the side of the temple is Jain temple and Anegudi map is present.
+There is a Ranganathar shrine and a vast temple car in front of the temple.
+By the side of the temple is the Jain temple, and Anegudi map is present.

 |Common sight while walking|